 The answer is both.
-The official name of the country in which Amsterdam is located is the Kingdom of the Netherlands.
+The official name of the country in which Amsterdam is located in the Kingdom of the Netherlands.
 Within the Netherlands, there are 12 administrative provinces, two of which contain the name Holland.

 Amsterdam is a draw for art history buffs.
 The museums such as the Rijksmuseum, whose permanent collection includes the best of Dutch and Flemish masters, is a must-see.
 The famous Rembrandt's "De Nachtwacht," and other 17th-century masterpieces are housed there.
 Also, in the museum quarter, you can visit the Van Gogh Museum dedicated to one of the most famous Dutch painters.
 This museum features many of his self-portraits, landscapes, and still lifes, such as Irises, Bedroom in Arles, and Vase with Fifteen Sunflowers.

 Amsterdam is also famous for its canals, barges, and bridges.
 Amsterdam has retained 165 of its historic canals, and you can take a canal boat tour.
 You can also take a more modern boat for your tour around the Canal Belt, four semicircles that loop around the historic area of Amsterdam.
 Seeing the old homes and architecture from the water is an ideal way to orient yourself to this historic city.

 Not far from Amsterdam is Keukenhof Gardens.
 You can take a tour or even a city bus to get there.
-Keukenhof is exceptionally beautiful in spring when the tulips are blooming, but you can visit the bulb gardens other times of the year.
+Keukenhof is exceptionally beautiful in spring when the tulips are blooming, but you can visit the bulb gardens at other times of the year.
 Daffodils are usually blooming in February.

 Cannabis and Coffee